artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 .. image:: images/reingest_ss.*
    :align: center
    :width: 80%
-   :alt: Reingest link in Storage Service Packages tab
+   :alt: Re-ingest link in Storage Service Packages tab

-2. The Storage Service will ask you to choose a pipeline, the types of reingest (see above for thorough descriptions of each), and for full re-ingest, the name of the processing configuration.
+2. The Storage Service will ask you to choose a pipeline, the types of re-ingest (see above for thorough descriptions of each), and for full re-ingest, the name of the processing configuration.

 .. image:: images/reingest_ss_2.*
    :align: center
    :width: 80%
-   :alt: Screen to choose pipeline and type of reingest
+   :alt: Screen to choose pipeline and type of re-ingest

-3. The Storage Service will confirm that the AIP has been sent to the pipeline for reingest.
+3. The Storage Service will confirm that the AIP has been sent to the pipeline for re-ingest.
 Proceed to the Transfer or Ingest tab of your pipeline, and follow steps 3-6 above.

 .. _re-ingest-api: